github/github-ds/README.md

     $ gem install github-store

 ## Usage

+Below is a taste of what you can do with these libraries.
+If you want to see more, check out the [examples directory](./examples/).

+### GitHub::KV

 First, you'll need to create the `key_values` table using the included Rails migration generator.